Plastic Bag Reduction Policy Effective March 1, 2016

-Suspension of Five-Cent Fee Requirement for Some Businesses until May 2017
+Permanent Suspension of Five-Cent Fee Requirement for Some Businesses

 On April 19, 2016, the Kirkland City Council approved a temporary suspension of the five cent fee that retailers are required to charge customers for grocery-size paper bags.
+On April 18, 2017, the Kirkland City Council made the exemption permanent.
 The suspension applies to the majority of retail businesses in Kirkland.
-Only grocery stores, convenience stores, superstores, and pharmacies will be required to charge for large paper bags from May 1, 2016 until May 1, 2017.
-Other businesses (pdf) may continue to charge for bags in the interim at their discretion.
-Staff will be conducting outreach to retail businesses.
+Only grocery stores, convenience stores, superstores, and pharmacies will be required to charge for large paper bags.
+Other businesses may continue to charge for bags at their discretion.

 How the Plastic Bag Policy Works